Infrastruct

 The proposed HSL from Hasselt…

-The line to Aachen would curve to the east immediately after the station, following the former tram route, and leave the city in shallow tunnel under the N278 (Akersteenweg).
-The station would need to be reconstructed: at present it has mainly terminal platforms, since most trains from the north terminate there.
+Maastricht station would need redesign as a through station: at present, it is a terminal station for trains from the north.
 Immediately south of the station area, the rail line is constricted: the prominent Church of the Sacred Heart blocks expansion of the rail area here.
 Nevertheless, there is sufficient room for extra tracks, if the road in front of the church is closed.
 If the new platforms begin at the station building, there is also sufficient room for a grade-separated junction at the south end of the station.
-The road tunnel Akerstraat / Scharnerweg can probably remain in use, but with the new A2 motorway tunnel, it will lose most traffic anyway.
+The road tunnel Akerstraat / Scharnerweg can probably remain in use.

-Outside Maastricht the old tram line diverged from the main road, to avoid a steep climb to Cadier en Keer.
-It used an easier route, north of the village, and rejoined the N278 just east of it.
-The horizontal alignment is not suitable for a high-speed line, so the new line would take a less curving route.
-Between Cadier en Margraten, the alignment would approximately parallel the N278, on the south side of the road.
+Between Cadier en Margraten, the HSL alignment would approximately parallel the N278, on the south side of the road.
 The main road climbs about 40 metres, in the 3 km between the two villages.
 Although the road through Margraten is straight, and just wide enough for a cut-and-cover tunnel, the best option seems to be an alignment south of the built-up area.

 Between Margraten and Gulpen, the road falls 70 metres.
 The old steam tram avoided this slope, by diverging to the south, crossing the Gulp valley on a viaduct at Euverem, and entering Gulpen from the south-west.
 The new line will not enter Gulpen, but it would use a similar solution.
 It would cross a descending viaduct near the campsite at Euverem, and cross the Gulp valley.
 The valley floor is at about 105 m altitude.
 It would enter a tunnel, under the ridge between the Gulp and Geul valleys.